ColinKohler/BulletArm/README.md

 - Select `[algorithm]` from: `sdqfd` (recommended), `dqfd`, `adet`, `dqn`
 - Select `[architecture]` from: `equi_deictic_asr` (recommended), `cnn_asr`
 - Set `[patch_size]` to be `40` (required for `bumpy_box_palletizing` environment) or `24`
+- Add `--fill_buffer_deconstruct` to use deconstruction planner for gathering expert data.

 <a name="publications"></a>